 How to say hello in 18 different languages was last updated August 12th, 2023.
 This post may contain affiliate links which means that if you make a purchase through one of these links I will earn a small commission at no extra cost to you!

 Communication is a bridge that connects us across borders, countries, and cultures.
 A simple “hello” can open doors to new friendships and experiences that we could never have expected.
 In our diverse world, people greet each other in various ways, reflecting the richness of their languages and traditions.
 Join us on a linguistic journey as we uncover how to say “hello” in 18 different languages, so that way next time you’re travelling the world, there’s a good chance you’ll at least be able to say hello when you meet someone new!

 I’ve always loved language.
 The stringing together of words to create sentences to express a thought or feeling.
-My mother tongue is English, and while I did take French in school until grade 9, I can only speak English.
-I’m not gifted at learning new languages.
+My mother tongue is English, and while I did take French in school until grade 9, I can only speak English fluently.
+Unfortunately, I’m just not gifted at learning new languages.

-I was thinking of some of the most widely spoken languages in the world, and wanted to see how to say some basics words and phrases.
+I was thinking of some of the most widely spoken languages in the world and wanted to see how to say some basic words and phrases.
 I thought it would be fun to learn how to say hello in 18 different languages common around the globe.

 How to say ‘hello’ in 18 different languages